In tune to God's call

 As a kid, I always assumed I would do something at church.
 My parents both led Sunday school, so church felt like home to me.
 At first I intended to pursue exercise science, but after taking Christian Story I with Dr. Lief, I began to realize that children’s ministry could be my career, rather than something on the side.

-What did you appreciate most about the biblical and theological studies department?
+What are the strengths of Northwestern’s biblical and theological studies (BTS) department?

 I loved forming meaningful relationships with both BTS professors and fellow students, and the department created a space where we could have difficult conversations while still knowing that we valued one another’s opinions and beliefs.
 The professors do a great job of balancing rigorous academic study with honoring student faith.
 I also appreciated how often my courses got me into ministry settings.
 I would learn through a mix of job shadowing, interviews and field experiences—always returning to class ready to discuss how things went.